 8. Roll the cookie dough balls in cinnamon sugar (optional).
 Place on parchment paper lined baking sheet at least two inches apart.
 You can flatten the balls of dough with a measuring cup if you like thinner cookies.
 Otherwise they will spread a bit but still retain some height.
 Bake at 350F for about 12 minutes and then allow to cool on the cookie sheet.

 - Measure your flour correctly!
 Adding too much flour to the recipe is the most common mistake.
 The best, and easiest way to measure flour is by using a scale.
 If you don’t have one then fluff your flour with a spoon, sprinkle it into your measuring cup, and use a knife to level it off.

 - If you like your gingersnaps to be thinner then flatten the dough out into a disk on the cookie sheet or roll it out and make cut outs.
 They will not hold shape perfectly but will still look great.

 - Freshly grated and minced ginger and even candied ginger will give a nice added bite to this ginger cookie if that’s something you like.

 - I packed these cookies will all my favorite spices but feel free to use what you have in the pantry and skip a few if you’re in a rush; they’ll still be delicious!

 - You can roll the cookies in regular granulated sugar.
 I like sanding sugar because the crystals are larger and there’s more sparkle and crunch but both work well.

 How much ginger is in a ginger snap?

-Ginger snap cookie recipes normally use about two tablespoons fo ground ginger. you can add more or less depending on your desired spice level.
+Ginger snap cookie recipes normally use about two tablespoons of ground ginger.
+You can add more or less depending on your desired spice level.
 Candied ginger and freshly grated ginger can also be used.